-9.01 When a single act of sexual abuse of a minor by Personnel of the Prelature is admitted by the accused or confirmed in a canonical process or procedure (judicial or extra-judicial),

-- 9.02 Any person found guilty of committing a crime of sexual abuse against a minor or vulnerable person will be removed from pastoral or apostolic offices or assignments.
-However, he or she shall be offered appropriate support for psychological and spiritual rehabilitation and social reintegration. - 9.03 Taking into account the applicable norms of Statuta (see nn.
+- 9.01 When a single act of sexual abuse of children, youth or vulnerable persons by Personnel of the Prelature is admitted by the accused or confirmed in a canonical process or procedure (judicial or extra-judicial), carried out in conformity with the norms of Canon Law, the Vicar will determine the suitability of the person to continue in the Prelature (cf. Essential Norms, no. 8). - 9.02 Any person found guilty of committing a crime of sexual abuse against children, youth or vulnerable persons will be removed from pastoral or apostolic offices or assignments.
+However, he or she shall be offered appropriate support for psychological and spiritual rehabilitation and social reintegration. - 9.03 Taking into account the applicable norms of Statuta (see nos.
 28-35), the Vicar may suggest to the person who has committed the sexual abuse that he or she ask the Prelate for a dispensation from membership in the Prelature (see Statuta, n.
 31) or he may suggest to the Prelate that the person be expelled from the Prelature.
 In all cases, all those rights will be respected which are granted by the Statutes of Opus Dei and Canon Law to the faithful who have been found guilty in accordance with Canon Law. - 9.04 With regard to the canonical penalties applicable to priests or deacons who commit these crimes, what is established in SST, art.
-6 § 2; 21 § 2 (see also CDF Circular Letter of May 3, 2011, II) will be applied: - a) A priest or deacon who has committed an act of sexual abuse against a minor may request a dispensation from the obligations of the clerical state at any time. - b) In very serious cases, the Prelate of Opus Dei can ask the Congregation for the Doctrine of the Faith to submit directly to the decision of the Supreme Pontiff the dimissal of the offender from the clerical state together with the dispensation from the law of celibacy, when it is manifestly evident that a crime was committed and after the guilty party has had the possibility of defending himself (cf. SST, art.
-21 § 2, 2). - c) The Bishop of the diocese in which the abuse occurred is to be informed of the resolution of the case. - 9.05 The readmission of a cleric to the public exercise of his ministry is to be excluded if it could pose a danger to minors or if there is a risk of scandal to the community (see CDF, Circular Letter of May 3, 2011, III, i). - 9.06 No priest or deacon of the Prelature who has committed an act of sexual abuse against a minor may be entrusted with tasks proper to the priestly or diaconal ministry in another ecclesiastical circumscription or transferred to another ecclesiastical circumscription to carry out a ministerial assignment there, unless the Vicar first informs the Ordinary of that circumscription in detail about the crime of sexual abuse committed and about any other information indicating that the priest or deacon has been or may be a danger to minors.
+6 § 2; 21 § 2 (see also CDF Circular Letter of May 3, 2011, II) will be applied: - a) A priest or deacon who has committed an act of sexual abuse against children, youth or vulnerable persons may request a dispensation from the obligations of the clerical state at any time. - b) In very serious cases, the Prelate of Opus Dei can ask the Congregation for the Doctrine of the Faith to submit directly to the decision of the Supreme Pontiff the dismissal of the offender from the clerical state together with the dispensation from the law of celibacy, when it is manifestly evident that a crime was committed and after the guilty party has had the possibility of defending himself (cf. SST, art.
+21 § 2, 2). - c) The bishop of the diocese in which the abuse occurred is to be informed of the resolution of the case.

+9.05 The readmission of a cleric to the public exercise of his ministry is to be excluded if it could pose a danger to children, youth or vulnerable persons or if there is a risk of scandal to the community (see CDF, Circular Letter of May 3, 2011, III, i).

+9.06 No priest or deacon of the Prelature who has committed an act of sexual abuse against children, youth or vulnerable persons may be entrusted with tasks proper to the priestly or diaconal ministry in another ecclesiastical circumscription or transferred to another ecclesiastical circumscription to carry out a ministerial assignment there, unless the Vicar first informs the Ordinary of that circumscription in detail about the crime of sexual abuse committed and about any other information indicating that the priest or deacon has been or may be a danger to children, youth or vulnerable persons.